Xilinx/Vitis-Tutorials/Acceleration_Tutorial/docs/module5_dataflow/README.md

 Code and files for **module 5** (same instructions as in [module1](../module1_baseline) to setup Vitis and run Vitis Analyzer and Vitis HLS)

-In this module we replicate a compute loop by a programmable factor set to 16 and applied via a templated function.
+> **_This module:_**  In this module we replicate a compute loop by a programmable factor set to 16 and applied via a templated function.
 We also applied the Vitis HLS dataflow pragma.

 <details>
   <summary><b>Click to expand!
 Learn about the <code>dataflow</code> pragma...</b></summary>